Jery0843/Analytics-for-Residential-Real-Estate/README.md

 ## Results

 The predictive models developed in this project demonstrate promising performance in predicting housing prices in King County.
-The models have been evaluated using rigorous validation techniques and show [performance_metrics].
-Insights gained from these models include [insights].
+The models have been evaluated using rigorous validation techniques.

 ## Usage